datarootsio/cheek/README.md

 ## Acknowledgements

-`cheek` is build on top ofmany  great OSS assets.
+`cheek` is building on top of many great OSS assets.
 Noteable thanks goes to:

 - [chota](https://jenil.github.io/chota/): for a pico sized css framework
 - [gronx](https://github.com/adhocore/gronx): for allowing me not to worry about CRON strings.